Members can borrow and return resources, participate in programs and access internet, fax, scanning, printing and copying facilities.

 You can place up to 30 items on hold or renew items once before their due date in person or by phone during opening hours, or online using your account 24 hours a day, 7 days a week.

 You cannot renew items on loan and reserved by another member.
-You can hold items from other branches of our library services or other Swift libraries and they will be delivered to your branch at no cost.
+You can hold items from other branches of our library services or other consortium libraries and they will be delivered to your branch at no cost.

 Fees and Charges apply to printing, covering and replacement of lost books (see Fees and Charges below).